 Injured at Work?
 Speak To a Lawyer About Your Options.

 Of course, accidents and acute injuries can occur even in a safe office environment.
 If you were injured in an accident at work or have developed injuries over time, you have the right to seek workers’ compensation.
-To discuss your case or get help with a claim or appeal, please contact a law office to speak to experienced workers’ compensation attorneys in Nassau County today.
+To discuss your case or get help with a claim or appeal, please contact a law office to speak to experienced workers’ compensation attorneys Nassau County offers today.

 Thanks to Polsky, Shouldice & Rosen, P.C. for their insight into workers compensation and staying safe at the office.